 Graham wrote Orphan Girl especially for the unveiling of a memorial to the Famine girls in Sydney, Australia in 2012.

-The video is going down a storm on social media and has had over 60,000 views in the first week since being uploaded.
+The video went down a storm on social media and had over 60,000 views in the first week after being uploaded.